Dog Dementia: Dealing with Canine Cognitive Dysfunction

 by | Jan 12, 2023 | Health Conditions

-About a year ago, we noticed that our senior girl, Inuk, was wandering a lot at night.
+A few years ago, as she was getting older, we noticed that our senior girl, Inuk, was wandering a lot at night.
 She’d become confused about things that hadn’t changed, and certain things seemed to spook her.
 (This was actually a very gradual progression, one that happened over months, not weeks.)
 We also noticed that the wandering was focused, not just a casual walk, but more a state she was in that she couldn’t seem to shake.
 Even trying to settle her didn’t work.

 We had our suspicions, so off we went to the vet.
 The diagnosis?
 Canine cognitive dysfunction (CCD), AKA dog dementia.

 This is actually a fairly common condition in older dogs.
 In fact, stats suggest that as many as 50% of dogs over 11 will display some signs.
-Inuk is not alone (and nor are we, as her parents).
+Inuk was not alone (and nor were we, as her parents).

 So what is dog dementia?
 What causes it, what are signs to watch for, and how can you help protect your dog?